 The long wait is officially over.
-California residents can now buy Powerball lottery tickets from the nearest convenience store, rather than having to cross state lines to play.
+California residents can now buy Powerball tickets from the nearest convenience store, rather than having to cross state lines to play.

 Monday was the first day of sales in California, and people were waiting from 5:30am in long lines that snaked around neighborhood convenience stores for their chance to purchase.
 One convenience store manager in L.A. said he’d sold over 8,000 tickets by noon.